 If High WASP women have Grandes Dames, Sturdy Gals, and Artsy Cousins as style archetypes, who then are their male counterparts?
 Let me pull these from unconscious memory, dinner the other night, and the works of Tom Wolfe, Richard Ford, and John Updike.
 Not a rational process.

 Finally, The Professor.
 In reality.
 This is my father, seated.
 With signet ring. (esb, it took me forever, but here you go.
 A signet ring that doesn’t bring Mickey Rourke to mind.)
-The Professor is known by his words – “as it were,” “one might say,” – his erudition, his slippers, the shapelessness of his sweaters.
+The Professor is known by his words, “as it were,” “one might say,” and the shapelessness of his sweaters, his erudition, his slippers.
 By his love for family, expressed or not.
 Oh, and his dog.
-Do not forget his dog.
+Never forget his dog.

 Let me say now, disclaiming, I am no expert on men’s style.
-Not modern, I leave that to secret forts.
-Not “trad,” I leave that to Maxminimus, The Trad, and Toad.
+Neither the modern sort, I leave that to secret forts, noot “trad,” which I leave to Maxminimus, The Trad, and Toad.
 Wonderful writers all.
 I hope they might comment, or perhaps set me to rights.
 I write this because we like to be fair in my family.
 The boys should have their turn.

 Men are mysterious beings.
 One day they are little boys with baby flesh and the next the Incredible Hulk bursts out of their being leaving mothers with shards of boy childhood outright breaking their hearts.

 *Unless of course this is a West Coast mutation only.